ajsizzle/algos_data_structures/README.md

-# Study materials from Intro to Algorithms // FCC
+# Study notes from Intro to Algorithms // FCC

 ## Algorithm